sebastiann88/barbara-solis/content/concert-programs.md

 ---
-title: Concert Programmes
+title: Concert Programs
-layout: concert-programmes
+layout: concert-programs
 ---

 Barbara Solís presented recitals in Spain in the 1970s, several of them for dignitaries.
 Her papers contain no concert programs from this period.